AshRouth/SOC/_motions/Voting Paper Land Use.md

 **Change the first sentence and insert a second sentence** so that it reads: \\
-**"EC777** A carbon tax will be introduced whereby a steadily rising price will be placed ces of greenhouse gas emissions in the UK, and those embedded in imports .
+**"EC777** A carbon tax will be introduced whereby a steadily rising price will be placed on sources of greenhouse gas emissions in the UK, and those embedded in imports .
 The exception to this will be all (non-built environment) emissions from land and livestock management, which will be discouraged via land management investment support (see FA301, FA602, LD505), or restricted via the